Emre-Emiroglu/HMUtilities/README.md

 # HMUtilities
 HMUtilities is a utility package designed to streamline common tasks in Unity projects.
 It offers various helper functions for tasks like transforming objects, calculating time, animating canvas groups, sorting lists, and more.
-This package is aimed at making Unity development faster and easier by providing essential tools right out of the box
+This package is aimed at making Unity development faster and easier by providing essential tools right out of the box.

 ## Features
 HMUtilities offers the following capabilities: